jameswhoughton/tebex-tech-task/README.md

 The type of strategy to use is determined based upon the request data (e.g. if the `type` is `minecraft` and there is an `id`, use `ProfileSourceMinecraftId`).
 This logic is contained within the `ProfileSourceEnum`.

+I switched the endpoint from `web` to `api` as it is a stateless, public API endpoint, so we don't have to worry about sessions.
+This also has the benefit of making it very easy to scale horizontally.

+### Errors

+Since the external apis all seem to use status codes differently, I have attempted to normalise them with the `ExternalRequestFailedException`.
+Any server error from the external resource results in a `502 - Bad Gateway` response and any client error from the server results in a `400 - Bad Request` response, with the exception of a not found error (which returns a `404 - Not Found` response.
+This exception handling has been moved out of the Controller so as to offer future consistency if new endpoints are added.

+### Resiliency

+- The service is stateless so can easily scale horizontally.
+- All external requests have a timeout (5s) and will retry up-to 3 times with an incremental back-off.
+- Results are cached for 24 hours (long term data that is unlikely to change frequently).
+- Rate limiting can be applied at the service level (example: `ProfileSourceSteam`).
+- The endpoint also has it's own rate limit.

 ### Services